 How do you restore a dog to psychological health who has known nothing but abuse?
 How do you persuade such a dog to trust and love people again?
 At The Heart and Soul Animal Sanctuary we have an answer: The Giant Doghouse.
 There are no cages or pens in this house.
 It’s actually a home—a group home for 25 to 30 rescued dogs, presided over 24 hours a day by our founder and director, Natalie Owings.

 The Giant Doghouse is filled with soft beds, which are covered with freshly laundered blankets or towels.
 Soothing music plays quietly.
 The dogs wander in and out.
 They are free to play outside, to explore the woods, to lounge, socialize or nap on the wrap-around covered porch.
-At mealtimes they are given top-quality, nutritious food, ladled with a meat and vegetable broth from a simmering crock-pot.
+At mealtimes they are given top-quality, nutritious food, ladled with a meat and vegetable.
 Any dog would enjoy living in such a home.
 But its effect on dogs who have known only hunger, cold and damage is truly remarkable.

-Take Rooney.
-A beautiful golden retriever mix loving puppy, who came from a litter of 11.
+Take Peachy.
+A beautiful hound mix loving puppy, who came from a litter of 11.

 Such is the power of love—and the Giant Doghouse—to restore even badly damaged dogs to health and happiness.
 It’s stunningly clear that this environment supports the fundamental rights of dogs.
 By contrast, cages promote loneliness, howling and mental degeneration.